huakaibubai1991/huakaibubai1991.github.io/_pages/about.md

 <p style="font-size: 17px; text-align: justify;">I am a senior data mining engineer at the User Portrait Group, Data Intelligence Department,  <a href="https://www.meitu.com/en">Meitu</a>.
 Before joining Meitu in 2019, I was a business analyst at the User Growth Group, Hotel and Travel Department,  <a href="https://www.meituan.com/en-US/about-us">Meituan</a> in 2018.
 Before this, I received my Master of Engineering degree from <a href="https://www.nankai.edu.cn/">Nankai University</a> in 2018.
 I graduated with a bachelor's degree from <a href="https://www.qgxy.cn/index.html">QingGong College, North China University of Science and Technology</a> in 2015.</p>

 <p style="font-size: 17px; text-align: justify;">I have broad research interests including machine learning, data management, data analysis, data mining, computer vision, and distributed systems.
 In the future, I am interested in pursuing research topics that have a positive societal impact, particularly at the intersection of data science, AI, and psychology.
-My goal is to develop intelligent soothing robots or machine learning models that can better understand and respond to human emotions.</p>
+I aim to develop intelligent soothing robots or machine learning models capable of better understanding and responding to human emotions.</p>

 <p style="font-size: 24px; font-weight: bold;">Education Background</p>